unbit/uwsgi-docs/StatsServer.rst

     --stats /tmp/statsock
     --stats :5050
     --stats @foobar
+    # Any of the above socket types can also return stats using HTTP
+    --stats 127.0.0.1:1717 --stats-http

 If a client connects to the specified socket it will get a JSON object containing uWSGI internal statistics before the connection ends.

 .. code-block:: sh

     uwsgi --socket :3031 --stats :1717 --module welcome --master --processes 8

 then